-Temperatures are quickly cooling down, and you might be inclined to take advantage of the last few long, sunny days with a weekend visit to the great outdoors.
-This Saturday, September 26, you can bask in the open air of any national park for free, as part of National Public Lands Day.
+With autumn quickly approaching, you might be inclined to take advantage of the year’s last few long, sunny days with a weekend visit to the great outdoors.
+On Saturday, September 24, you can bask in the open air of any national park for free, as part of National Public Lands Day.

-There are more than 400 areas run by the National Park Service across the U.S., and many of them aren’t parks in the traditional sense of the word; the Statue of Liberty, Alcatraz Island, and countless other monuments and historical sites are also run by the NPS.
+There are more than 400 areas run by the National Park Service across the U.S., and many of them aren’t "parks" in the traditional sense of the word; the Statue of Liberty, Alcatraz Island, and countless other monuments and historical sites are also run by the NPS.
 Wondering if there might be one closer than you thought?
-Explore parks in your area on this interactive map.
+Explore parks in your area with this interactive map.

 A version of this story ran in 2019; it has been updated for 2022.